Fallown History, Family Crest & Coats of Arms

 Early History of the Fallown family

-Another 239 words (17 lines of text) covering the years 1458, 1464, 1443 and 1466 are included under the topic Early Fallown History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Fallown research.
+Another 120 words (9 lines of text) covering the years 1458, 1464, 1443 and 1466 are included under the topic Early Fallown History in all our PDF Extended History products and printed products wherever possible.

 Fallown Spelling Variations